The Covering Numbers of the McLaughlin Group and some Primitive Groups of Low Degree: The McLaughlin Group

 from which we may deduce that $x_7 +x_8 + x_9 + x_{10} \geq 22275$.
-A similar analysis of the elements of order 9 in the McLaughlin group will yield the inequality $x_1 +x_5 +x_6 \geq 138$, but this is insufficient for our purposes.
-We consider the action of such elements on the McLaughlin graph to obtain a stronger inequality.
+A similar analysis for the subgroups from $\mathcal{P}_4$ will yield the inequality $x_1 +x_5 +x_6 \geq 138$, but this is insufficient for our purposes.
+We consider the action of the principal subgroups of $McL$ of order 9 on the McLaughlin graph to obtain a stronger inequality.
 Let $W$ be the set of vertices of the McLaughlin graph whose stabilizers are \emph{not} contained in $\mathcal{C}$.
 Observe that $x_1 + \lvert W \rvert = 275$.
-Now, an element $x$ of order 9 in $McL$ is left uncovered by the subgroups from $\mathcal{M}_1 \cap \mathcal{C}$ if and only if the unique edge $e$ of the McLaughlin graph fixed by $x$ is an edge of the subgraph induced by $W$.
-The stabilizer in $McL$ of an edge of the McLaughlin graph contains 4320 elements of order 9, so the total number of elements of order 9 left uncovered by the subgroups from $\mathcal{M}_1 \cap \mathcal{C}$ is $4320n$, where $n$ is the number of edges in the subgraph of the McLaughlin graph induced by $W$.
-Aside from the subgroups from class $\mathcal{M}_1$, the only maximal subgroups which contain elements of order 9 are those from $\mathcal{M}_5 \cup \mathcal{M}_6$, each of which contains 4320 elements of order 9.
-Consequently, at least $n$ subgroups from $\mathcal{M}_5 \cup \mathcal{M}_6$ are needed to cover the remaining elements of order 9.
+Now, an cyclic subgroup $\langle x\rangle$ of order 9 in $McL$ is left uncovered by the subgroups from $\mathcal{M}_1 \cap \mathcal{C}$ if and only if the unique edge $e$ of the McLaughlin graph fixed by $x$ is an edge of the subgraph induced by $W$.
+The stabilizer in $McL$ of an edge of the McLaughlin graph contains 720 cyclic subgroups of order 9, so the total number of members of $\mathcal{P}_4$ left uncovered by the subgroups from $\mathcal{M}_1 \cap \mathcal{C}$ is $720n$, where $n$ is the number of edges in the subgraph of the McLaughlin graph induced by $W$.
+Aside from the subgroups from class $\mathcal{M}_1$, the only maximal subgroups which contain members of $\mathcal{P}_4$ are those from $\mathcal{M}_5 \cup \mathcal{M}_6$, each of which contains 720 of them.
+Consequently, at least $n$ subgroups from $\mathcal{M}_5 \cup \mathcal{M}_6$ are needed to cover the remaining cyclic subgroups of order 9.
 Now, the McLaughlin graph has independence number 22, so the subgraph induced by $W$ can have no independent set of more than 22 vertices.
 Therefore $n \geq \lvert W \rvert - 22$.
 Thus,

 It follows from the inequalities $x_2 +x_3 +x_{11} \geq 2025$, $x_7 +x_8 + x_9 + x_{10} \geq 22275$, and $x_1 +x_5 + x_6 \geq 253$ that $\sigma(McL) = \lvert \mathcal{C} \rvert = \sum_{j=1}^{12} x_j \geq 2025 +22275 +253 = 24553$, which completes the proof. \end{proof}